Daddoon/BlazorMobile/README.md

 We have to wait for preview9 shipping, or working on an older version of Blazor & BlazorMobile running on preview7, or compiling by yourself current Microsoft nightly builds.

 In my opinion, the best option is to wait.

+### Cyclic restore issue at project template creation

+This may happen if you called your project **BlazorMobile** at template creation, as it seem to confuse the NuGet restore command with the Nuget packages with the same suffix name, like **BlazorMobile** and **BlazorMobile.Common**.

+Just avoid theses reserved names when creating your project.

 ## Migration